X0RW3LL/tbgen/README.md

 I thought it would be cool to create custom ones at will.
 Henceforth how the idea for this script came to be.</p>
 </br>
 <h2>What does the script actually do?</h2>
 <p>1.
-Checks if you have ImageMagick installed, and installs it if it's not on your system—we need this package to modulate the brightness of the image.
-Kindly note that you may be required to provide your sudo password for ImageMagick to be installed</br>
+Checks if you have ImageMagick installed, and gives you distro-specific instructions on how to install it if it's not already installed</br>
 2. Creates a directory called timed_themes (and checks if it already exists on later runs)</br>
 3. Creates 2 images with 66% and 33% brightness, respectively, titled day-image and night-image, respectively</br>
 4. Copies the image you passed in as an argument to the timed_themes directory</br>